himmAllRight/himmAllRight-source/resources/templates/md/posts/simple-reverse-ssh-tunnel.md

 ![Computer behind firewall](../../img/posts/simple-reverse-ssh-tunnel/network-diagram.png)
 <div id="caption">Two computers (at least one without a direct public IP), both with access to a cloud server with a public IP</div>

-Because I can connect to the public cloud server, I can initiate a reverse tunnel from the laptop, to that server.
-The tunnel directly connects the two computers.
+Because my wife can connect to the public cloud server, she can initiate a reverse tunnel from her laptop, with the server.
+The tunnel directly connects the server to her laptop.

 ![Computer behind firewall](../../img/posts/simple-reverse-ssh-tunnel/ssh-tunnel.png)
-<div id="caption">The hidden computer create a reverse ssh tunnel to the cloud server.</div>
+<div id="caption">The laptop computer creates a reverse ssh tunnel to the cloud server.</div>

-Once the tunnel is started, I can ssh first to the server from my computer.
-From the server, I can then ssh again to a specified local port on the server, and it will tunnel me directly to the laptop.
-This will give me a command prompt as if I was setting with an open terminal at that computer.
+On my end, I first ssh to the server from my computer.
+Once the tunnel is started, I can then ssh again to a specified local port on the server, and it will tunnel me directly to her laptop.
+This will give me a command prompt as if I was sitting with an open terminal at her computer.

 ![Computer behind firewall](../../img/posts/simple-reverse-ssh-tunnel/connect-through-tunnel.png)
 <div id="caption">With the reverse tunnel setup, the first computer can ssh to the second via the cloud server and tunnel connection.</div>

+When I am done working, my wife can close the tunnel, and I will no longer be able to access her computer.

 ### Creating The Reverse Tunnel

+SSH tunnels can be initiated on linux easily from the command line (assuming ssh is setup and properly configured).
 To create a reverse tunnel, use the `-R` flag.
 After the flag, provide what I call the "path" of the tunnel.
 So, the server's port where the tunnel will be found, the host of that port (I almost always use `localhost`), and the port to be tunneled.
 Lastly, make sure to specify the *IP* or *hostname* of the remote computer just like in a typical plain `ssh hostname`.

 ```
-ssh -R remoteport:localhost:localport host
+ssh -R remote-port:localhost:local-port host
 ```

+Example:

 ```
 ssh -R 19999:localhost:22 meowth